godotengine/godot-vscode-plugin/README.md

-Tools for Visual Studio Code to make game development better with the [Godot Game Engine](http://www.godotengine.org/).
+A complete set of tools to code games with the [Godot game engine](http://www.godotengine.org/) in Visual Studio Code.

 ## Features

-The plugin make it is possible to code GDScript with Visual Studio Code feel like in Godot Editor.

-* GDScript syntax highlight
-* `tres` and `tscn` syntax highlight
-* Code completion
+_The plug-in comes with a wealth of features to make your programming experience as comfortable as possible._

+- Syntax highlighting for the GDscript language
+- Syntax highlighting for the tscn and tres scene formats
+- Function definitions and documentation on hover
+- Rich auto completion
-* Static code validating
+- Static code validation
-* Run project or opened scene
-* Hover to show documentations, definition and so on
-* Go to difinitions with Ctrl+Click or show all definition in workspace
+- Open projects and scenes in Godot from VScode
+- Ctrl click on a variable or method call to jump to its definition (_new in 0.1.3_)

-## Commands
+## Available commands

+The plug-ins adds a few entries to the command palette.

-* Update Workspace Symbols
+- Update Workspace Symbols
-* Run workspace as godot project
+- Run workspace as godot project
-* Open workspace with godot editor
+- Open workspace with godot editor
-* Run current scene
+- Run current scene

-## Requirements

-Optional modules for godot editor should improve the functionality of the tools

-* [EditorServer](https://github.com/GodotExplorer/editor-server/tree/master/editor_server) provide a informations from godot editor by HTTP requirests
-* [VSCode](https://github.com/GodotExplorer/editor-server/tree/master/vscode_tools) to generate settings for your projects into `.vscode` which could be used by this plugin
-* [TOML](https://marketplace.visualstudio.com/items?itemName=be5invis.toml) language for syntax highlight with text resources

-## Extension Settings
+## Settings

-This extension contributes the following settings:
+You can use the following settings to setup the Godot Tools:

-* `GodotTools.editorServerPort`: The http server port of the EditorServer module plugin
+- GodotTools.editorServerPort: The http server port used by the EditorServer Godot module (_see Extra Functionality below_)

-* `GodotTools.maxNumberOfProblems`: The maxmum number of problems in your workspace
+- GodotTools.maxNumberOfProblems: Sets the limit for the issues reported by the static code validator

-*  `GodotTools.editorPath`: The absolute path of your godot editor to run projects and scenes
+- GodotTools.editorPath: An absolute path pointing at the Godot Editor executable file.
+Required to run the project and test scenes from VScode

+## Extra functionality

+If you want to get an even better experience with this plug-in, you can extend its functionality using the following modules and VScode extensions:

+### Godot modules

+These are modules for the goats editor itself, programmed in C++.
+In order to use them, you have to create a [custom build](http://docs.godotengine.org/en/stable/reference/compiling_for_windows.html) of the engine.
+Only do that if you know what you're doing.

+- [EditorServer](https://github.com/GodotExplorer/editor-server/tree/master/editor_server): Using HTTP requests, this module gets extra information from Godot to improve autocompletion.
+- [VSCode](https://github.com/GodotExplorer/editor-server/tree/master/vscode_tools): The VS code module generates a setting file that Visual Studio code can use to generate Tasks automatically.

+### VScode extensions

+- [TOML language](https://marketplace.visualstudio.com/items?itemName=be5invis.toml): Godot uses this minimal language to store settings.
+For example in your project config file.
+If you want to get syntax highlighting for these files, you will have to install the TOML language extension.

-## Known Issues
+## Issues and contributions

-Please feel free to open issues and pull requirests on github about the [Godot-Tools](https://github.com/GodotExplorer/godot-tools) plugin and [the modules](https://github.com/GodotExplorer/editor-server).
+The [Godot Tools](https://github.com/GodotExplorer/godot-tools) and the go to [engine modules](https://github.com/GodotExplorer/editor-server) are all hosted on GitHub.
+Feel free to open issues there and create pull requests anytime.

 ## Release Notes

 ### 0.1.3

-* Better syntax highlight for GDScript
+- Better syntax highlight for GDScript
-* Add mouse hover information support
+- Add mouse hover information support
-* Add definition provider for GDScript
+- Add definition provider for GDScript

 ### 0.1.2

-* Multiline string and `StringName` highlight support
+- Multiline string and StringName highlight support
-* Builtin classes, properties, functions and constants highlight support
+- Builtin classes, properties, functions and constants highlight support
-* Fix errors in code snipt
+- Fix errors in code snipt

 ### 0.1.1

-* Better syntax highlit with GDScript
+- Better syntax highlit with GDScript

 ### 0.1.0

-* Initial release
+- Initial release